ds-crehm/traceability-foss/docs/user-manual.md

 #### Quality notifications context action

-Select the three dots icon on the right side of an quality notification entry to open the context menu.
+Select the three dots icon on the right side of a quality notification entry to open the context menu.
 From there it is possible to open the quality notification detailed view or change the status of it.
 Only the possible status transition will show up.